jigardvyas/jigarvyas/docs/Profile/aboutMe.md

 Hi,

-If you are looking for such an awesome and fun loving Network Engineer in your organization then I am very confident that you will end your search after looking @ my skills and experience... :)...:)...!!!
+- If you are looking for such an awesome and fun-loving Network Engineer in your organization then I am very confident that you will end your search after looking @ my skills and experience... :)...:)...!!!

-I was a graduate student in NorthWestern Polytechnic University pursued Masters of Science in Electrical Engineering (Graduated in December 2015).
+- I graduated from NorthWestern Polytechnic University and pursued Masters of Science in Electrical Engineering (Graduated in December 2015).
 I am a very dynamic and quick learner personality and keen to learn & adopt emerging technologies in the Networking world.

-Currently, I am working as Network Engineer @ Edgio(Limelight/Edgecast) as a Senior Network Engineer.
-Bring up the CDN PoP from the scratch and do Go-Live.
+- Currently, I am working as Resident Engineer Staff @ Juniper Networks Inc.
-Do the troubleshooting for any problem in network.
-Additionally My focus has been testing the new network design, implement it in network and do the config automation for the same.
+    * Validate new network designs, qualified software images, feature sets and functionalities
+    * Troubleshoot issues and perform root cause analysis
+    * Prepare documentation and perform operational procedures
+    * Manage communications between customer and internal teams
+    * Network automation using Ansible, Python, Flask, Jinja2 etc.